liamthomas1/comp3000/README.md

 # comp3000
-this is last year project for plymouth uni
+this is last project for plymouth uni  made during 2022 this whole project got me into accessablity. i keeping the old text here to show case how far i got now after uni

 Hello this project is called Box in a Box this game go into accessabity tool that could be use in vr in gernal